 Later in the decade, high school student Shiva Ayyadurai bizarrely claimed to have invented email.
 His registered copyright on a program he’d called EMAIL while working on a medical internship was a fact hotly disputed by ARPANET.

 Email races into the 1980s

 Onwards and upwards!
-In the 1980s, the race was on to build applications that use email.
+In the 1980s, the race was on to build applications that use email, and the first email providers appeared.
 Many tech companies released first-version mail-share software.
 Xerox led in PCs, and the notable Xerox Alto V9 with WYSIWYG-based virtual office was the first desktop to include email.
 When viewed by Steve Jobs and a group of Apple Engineers, Xerox concepts led to the first Apple Lisa and Macintosh systems’ design.

 Later in this decade, the Yuppie generation (a Young urban professional person in employment) took to the mobile phone’s invention and the ease of on-the-go communication.
 The thrill of leaving voicemail messages (which used email file transfer concepts from ARPANET) caught people’s imagination, setting off a dot.com boom, all thanks to Wang Laboratories.

 On August 28, 1991, NASA received the first email from space.
 As those watching this unfold on television oohed and aahed, the creation of Multipurpose Internet Mail Extensions (MIME) made email attachments possible — which looking back, was a significant event for Post Office services everywhere.

 It wasn’t until 1993 Tomlinson says the term ‘email’ first became a ‘big thing’ because ‘somebody [a journalist] asked the question: Where did email come from?”
 This was the first time the term ‘email’ — an abbreviation of ‘electronic mail’ — was published in the mainstream news.
 There were only 1000 users at the time.

 And then email took off!